A study of newly discovered close binary open clusters in the Milky Way: Method

 \section{Method}

-Similar to previous works, we confirm binary clusters by the similarity of two sub-clusters, in the proper motion and spatial distribution space, using a new technique.
-In order to make it convenient to calculate the distance between two sub-clusters, we first compute the 3-dimensional spatial coordinates of cluster centers and member stars of clusters, from the longitude, latitude, and parallax ($RA$, $DEC$, $\omega$) data.
-Note that although HR23 provides the Galactocentric coordinates of cluster centers in the XYZ space, but there are no similar data for their member stars.
-Thus we need to compute the X, Y, and Z values at first.
-Then we calculate the absolute distance between the centers of two sub-clusters and check whether the cluster pair is a candidate binary cluster via the distance.
-In previous works, the critical distance between the two sub-clusters of a binary cluster were takes as different values from 30 to 100\,pc.
-We take 100\,pc for the maximum distance of the centers of binary clusters.
-This will help to get more preliminary binary clusters.
-However, there is an disadvantage for taking only such fixed critical distances, because it cannot judge whether a pair is a close one or not as the sizes of star clusters are usually different.
-We therefore take a relative distance, i.e., the sum of total tidal radii of two sub-clusters $r_{\rm 1}$ + $r_{\rm 2}$, to find out close binary clusters.
-If the distance between two cluster centers ($d_{\rm 12}$) is less than the sum of the tidal radii ($r_{\rm 1}$ + $r_{\rm 2}$), i.e., $d_{\rm 12}$ $\leq$ $r_{\rm 1}$ + $r_{\rm 2}$ (see Fig. 1), we consider this pair of clusters to be a close binary cluster.
-However, if the distance is too small, the two sub-clusters possibly belong to the same one.
-In this work, two sub-clusters that are closer than 0.5 times of the minimum radius of them ($d_{\rm 12} < $ 0.5~min($r_{\rm 1}$, $r_{\rm 2}$)) are seemed as the same one.
+Similar to previous works, we confirm binary cluster candidates based on the similarity of two sub-clusters in proper motion and spatial distribution space, using a novel technique.
+In order to make it convenient to calculate the distance between two sub-clusters, we first compute the three dimensional spatial coordinates of cluster centres and member stars of clusters, from the right ascension, declination, and parallax (RA, DEC, $\omega$) data.
+Note that while HR23 provides the Galactocentric coordinates of cluster centres in the XYZ space, there are no similar data for their member stars.
+We therefore compute the X, Y, and Z values at first.
+We then calculate the absolute distance between the centres of two sub-clusters and check whether the cluster pair is a binary cluster candidate via the distance.
+In previous works \citep{2009AA...500L..13D,2017AA...600A.106C}, the critical distance between the two sub-clusters of a binary cluster candidate was taken as different values from 30 to 100\,pc.
+A larger critical distance will help to get more preliminary binary cluster candidates.
+However, there is a disadvantage for taking only such fixed critical distances, because it cannot judge whether a pair is a close one as the sizes of star clusters are usually different.
+We therefore use a relative distance, i.e. the sum of total tidal radii of two sub-clusters ($r_{\rm 1}$ + $r_{\rm 2}$), to find out close binary cluster candidates.
+If the distance between two cluster centres ($d_{\rm 12}$) is less than the sum of the tidal radii ($r_{\rm 1}$ + $r_{\rm 2}$), i.e. $d_{\rm 12}$ $\leq$ $r_{\rm 1}$ + $r_{\rm 2}$ (see Fig.~\ref{sec:fig.1}), we consider this pair of clusters to be a close binary cluster candidate.
+However, if the distance is too small, the two sub-clusters possibly belong to the same cluster.
+In this work, two sub-clusters that are closer than 0.5 times of the minimum radius of them ($d_{\rm 12} < $ 0.5~min($r_{\rm 1}$, $r_{\rm 2}$)) are regarded as the same one.
 This is reasonable because the intersection of the two sub-clusters is more than half the size of the smaller cluster in such case.